Carla Fehr: Education and career

-Fehr is currently an associate professor of philosophy at the University of Waterloo and the Wolfe Chair in Scientific and Technological Literacy.
+Fehr is currently a professor of philosophy at the University of Waterloo and the Wolfe Chair in Scientific and Technological Literacy.
 From 1999 until 2011 she was an associate professor of philosophy and affiliate faculty member of Women's Studies at Iowa State University.
 In 2002, she received both the Shakeshaft Master Teacher award and the ISU Foundation Award for Early Achievement in Teaching.
 From 2006 to 2011 Fehr was also a co-primary investigator for the Iowa State University's ADVANCE program, which aims to increase the representation of women in STEM fields, especially in STEM faculty positions.
 Fehr was also a visiting fellow at the Center for Philosophy of Science at the University of Pittsburgh in 2006.